 A little contamination probably won't hurt you, but regular infestations can contribute to food waste and cost you money over time.
 And the same factors that attract pantry pests can also attract mice.
 While they're (slightly) cuter, mice pose a serious risk of contaminating your food (because they, to put it delicately, do their business everywhere) and contributing to respiratory issues (because of chemicals in their excrement).

 Grossed out yet?
 Great!
-Then you'll love this easy, 13-minute cleaning routine to keep your pantry pest-free.
+Then you'll love this easy, quick checklist to keep your pantry pest-free.

-Take everything out of your pantry (3 minutes).
+Take everything out of your pantry.
+(5 minutes)

 It's a pain in the butt, but it's absolutely necessary to be sure you don't have a pest problem.
 While you're doing it, listen for the sounds of scurrying mice — they're quick!

 Any spilled food — pasta, flour, nuts, spices, beans — becomes a target for pests.
 Wipe your shelves down once to pick up any visible debris, and a second time with a disinfectant to remove any bacteria that may have gotten in there.
 "Keep an eye out for spills and feces," says Dr. Michael Bentley, staff entomologist for the National Pest Management Association.
 While mice tend to hide when humans come around, those are the clear signs they've been active.

 Wipe the walls, corners, and the floors.
 (2 minutes)